On the accuracy of Prony's method for recovery of exponential sums with closely spaced exponents: Main results

+\end{thm} { Similarly to Theorem \ref{thm:node-accuracy-Dima}, the latter theorem holds for all amplitudes simultaneously}.
 As a consequence, we show in \prettyref{thm:finite-precision} that \prettyref{alg:classical-prony} (and thus also \prettyref{alg:homo-prony}) retains the stability bounds when executed in finite precision arithmetic.
 However, we require several auxiliary definitions in order to state the precise result, and thus we defer these developments to \prettyref{sec:finite-precision}.

 Some preliminary results, which are needed for the proofs, are given in Section \ref{Sec:Prelims}.
 The proof of the Theorem \ref{thm:node-accuracy-Dima} is the subject of Section \ref{Sec:PfMainthm}, while the proof of Theorem \ref{thm:coeffs-accuracy-Dima} is given in Section \ref{Sec:PfAmplitude}.
 Some numerical results are presented in \prettyref{sec:numerics}.